 Academic Health Department Activities

 The Academic Health Department has four main functional areas: teaching, research, workforce development and policy.
-Within each area, committees and work groups made up of faculty and staff work toward meeting set goals.
+Within each area, committees and work groups of faculty and staff work toward meeting set goals.

 Teaching

-- Health department staff members serve as adjunct faculty member at SLU's College for Public Health and Social Justice.
+• Health department staff members serve as adjunct faculty members at SLU's College for Public Health and Social Justice.

-- Health department staff members serve as regular guest lecturers for SLU's Master of Public Health and undergraduate public health programs.
+• Health department staff members are regular guest lecturers for SLU's Master of Public Health and undergraduate public health programs.

 Examples: